 How laser light therapy heals the cells:

 LLLT increases the amount and functionality of macrophages and neutrophils, which remove damaged cells and breaks the cycle of chronic inflammation.
 It also decreases the amount of oxidative stress around the joint which promotes cell survival and reduces cellular damage.
 Anti-inflammatory cytokines are increased in response to light therapy and prevent the stalling in the inflammatory phase and promote tissue repair.
-There is also a decrease in pro-inflammatory cytokines and prostaglandins which result in decreased pain.
+There is also a decrease in pro-inflammatory cytokines and prostaglandins which results in decreased pain.

 Another study using lab rats induced with rheumatoid arthritis concluded that LLLT is able to modulate the inflammatory response both in early as well as late progression stages of RA.